Bian-Sh/TinyRPC/README.md

 # TinyRPC

-TinyRPC is a lightweight RPC framework with no third-party dependencies that uses Socket + JsonUtility.
+TinyRPC is a lightweight network framework that uses TCP + JsonUtility + Task without any third-party dependencies.
+It supports RPC/general message distribution.
 Its goal is to provide a lightweight and easy-to-use RPC solution.

 Many aspects of this network framework have been inspired by [ET](https://github.com/egametang/ET), and I express my gratitude for that.